zamantousif/tower-defence/README.md

 1. Open your terminal in the directory where you want to download the project.
 2. Run `git clone --recurse-submodules git@version.aalto.fi:cpp-autumun-2021/tower-defense/tower-defense-5.git` in the terminal.
+3. If there are errors specific to `tower-defence/libs/TGUI` then `cd tower-defence/libs/TGUI` and pull the latest code e.g. `git pull origin 1.x` and then retry the compilation as mentioned in the below steps.

 The rest is platform-specific.
 Scroll down to see instructions for your platform.